-Calcareous soils are those that have free calcium carbonate (CaCO3) and have pH values in the range of 7.0 to 8.3.
+Calcareous soils are those that have free calcium carbonate (CaCO3) and pH values in the range of 7.0 to 8.3.
 If they are managed properly, calcareous soils can be used to grow most crops, excluding those requiring acidic growth media, such as blueberry.
 Before employing any management practices, it is important to know how much carbonate exists in the soil.
-Soil carbonate is usually quantified by acid dissolution followed by the volumetric analysis of the released carbon dioxide (CO2).
-In geological sciences, a simple acid test consists of placing a drop of dilute hydrochloric acid on a rock or mineral and observing if there are CO2 bubbles released; the bubbles indicate the presence of carbonate minerals.
+Soil carbonate is usually quantified in the laboratory by acid dissolution followed by the volumetric analysis of the released carbon dioxide (CO2).
+In geological sciences, a simple acid test consists of placing a drop of dilute hydrochloric acid on a rock or mineral and observing if CO2 bubbles are released; the bubbles indicate the presence of carbonate minerals.
 This article describes a convenient method to estimate soil carbonate concentration using vinegar and other simple instruments for growers, Extension agents, and students interested in crop production and enhancing crop yield.

 The determination of carbonate is based on the following chemical reaction:

 CaCO3 + 2H+ → Ca2+ + CO2 ↑ + H2O

 Vinegar is a dilute acetic acid solution that produces a weak effervescent reaction in contact with calcite.
 Carbon dioxide is released during the reaction and expressed as bubbles.
 Whether it is weak or vigorous, the bubbling depends on the quantity and particle size of soil tested.
 As a weak acid, acetic acid is safer to use than a strong acid such as hydrochloric acid.

 - Cap (0.8 tsp volume) from bottled spring water

 - Pen and paper

 - Collect a composite soil sample that represents typical soil in the area, spread out, and dry it at room temperature for one week.